RoelofSetsFire/data-processing-1/30 Homework/80 D3/10 Homework.md

 # D3

-For this week's homework you will work with the [D3 library][D3website] to create a number of graphs and implement an interactive map.
+For this week's homework you will work with the [D3 library][D3website] to re-create a temperature graph and implement an interactive map.

 [D3website]: http://d3js.org/